-The combined use of hematological and biochemical parameters evaluated among poor prognostic markers may provide strong clues about the prognosis, as in the example of a decrease in the lymphocyte/c reactive protein ratio (22, 25).
-The FLPR evaluated for this purpose was found to be particularly high in the seriously and critically ill patient groups.
-The calculation of FLPR, especially as part of the first evaluation of patients in the emergency department, may be a guide in predicting the severity of the disease.
+The combined use of hematological and biochemical parameters evaluated among poor prognostic markers might provide strong clues about prognosis, as in the example of a decrease in lymphocyte / c reactive protein ratio (22, 25).
+The FLPR evaluated for this purpose was found to be particularly high in the serious and critically ill patient group.
+Calculation of FLPR, especially in the first evaluation of the patients in the emergency department, may be a guide in predicting the severity of the disease.
 Additionally, it can be used effectively when determining the need for clinical or intensive care hospitalization.
-Even if the clinical condition is good or stable, a high value of FLPR may give a clue about the prognosis of the disease and critically ill patients can be identified on time.
-When initiated early, the necessary treatment and interventions can be lifesaving.
+Even if the clinical condition is good or stable, a high FLPR may give a clue about the prognosis of the disease.
+Critical patients can be identified on time, and early initiation of necessary treatment and interventions can be life-saving.